TCU topples Michigan, advances to College Football Playoff finale

 Johnston totaled a game-high 163 yards and a score on six catches in the win.
 Ronnie Bell and Roman Wilson totaled 135 and 104 receiving yards, respectively, for the Wolverines.

-The Horned Frogs will face Ohio State or Georgia at 7:30 p.m.
+The Horned Frogs will face Georgia at 7:30 p.m.
 EST Jan.
 9 at SoFi Stadium in Inglewood.